 Paslay, a 2005 recording industry grad, was also co-writer of the 2013 Grammy song of the year nominee “Even If It Breaks Your Heart” for the Eli Young Band.

 More than 30 Grammy Award nominations have involved MTSU alumni or former students and faculty from around the university in the last eight years.
-Seven have won Grammys so far, including four repeat recipients, in categories from classical to gospel to bluegrass.
+Seven have won Grammys so far, including four repeat recipients, in categories from classical to gospel to rap.

 You can read more about MTSU’s visit to this year’s Grammy Awards events here.